pekwm/pekwm/doc/configuration.md

 ### Screen Subsections

 There are two subsections in the screen section - Placement and UniqueNames.
 Placement can optionally have its own subsection.
-Sounds hard?
-It's not!
-It's really quite simple.
+Sound hard?
+It's really not!
+It's actually quite simple.

 We'll start off with Placement.
 Placement has two options: Model, and a 'Smart' subsection.
 Model is very simple, it's simply a list of